 Although not explicitly stated, it is presumed that the reinforcing pad is of the same material as that of the header/nozzle as welding together dissimilar metal could lead to galvanic corrosion.
 However, as the pad is not exposed to the corrosive process fluid, if a dissimilar material is chosen for the pad for economic considerations, an appropriate correction to the pad thickness should be called for.

-Codes recommend an upward revision of the thickness, if pad material allowable stress ( Sa pad ) is lower than that of the header/nozzle (S).
+Codes recommend an upward revision of the thickness if the pad material’s allowable stress ( Sa pad ) is lower than that of the header/nozzle (S).
 Logically, the revision is as follows.

 Note that Fabrication consideration does not recommend a pad thickness of less than 5 mm.